FOSSEE/st-scripts/getting-started-with-arrays/script.rst

     a1 = array([1,2,3,4])

-Notice that here we created a one dimensional array.
+Notice that we created a one dimensional array here.
 Also notice the object we passed to create an array.
 We passed a list to create an array.

 Now let us see how to create a two dimensional array.
 Pause here and try to